Sadoo-Ann/Antihypertensives-Dementia/README.md

-# Treatments for hypertension and the risk of progression of Alzheimer’s disease and related dementias
+# Treatments for Hypertension and Dementia Survival